 This country (America) has always had a soft spot for rebels, which by definition are law-breakers.
 As I love pointing out, this nation started out by telling the Mother Country “You can’t tell US what to do!!!”
 Our founding document is the Declaration of Independence.
 When each of the signers of the Declaration pledged their “lives, [their] fortunes, and [their] sacred honor,” they weren’t kidding around.
 They knew quite well that they were openly committing high treason against the Crown, and they also knew that if they were captured they had a date with the hangman’s noose.
 They called themselves “Patriots,” but to the British, we were “rebels.”

-So when someone is an outlaw on the run from legal authority, we have a natural sympathy towards them.
+So when someone is an outlaw on the run from legal authority, we have an instinctive sympathy towards them.
 It’s in our blood.
-We also have an instinctual distrust of government which is pretty rare in other societies and cultures.
+We also have an instinctive distrust of government, which is pretty rare in other societies and cultures.
 When a government authority tells someone to do something, often our first instinct is to side with the “little guy” over the authority.

 But of course in each of these instances, the rebellious and outlaw hero was disobeying human authority because he was obeying a higher Authority.
 He wasn’t disobeying the law for his own personal gain; in fact, often he would’ve been better off if he’d just meekly submitted (with the obvious exception of David).
 He was disobeying human law only because God’s law claimed a higher loyalty.